Thermal power station: Generator high-voltage system

 The generator voltage for modern utility-connected generators ranges from 11 kV in smaller units to 30 kV in larger units.
 The generator high-voltage leads are normally large aluminium channels because of their high current as compared to the cables used in smaller machines.
 They are enclosed in well-grounded aluminium bus ducts and are supported on suitable insulators.
 The generator high-voltage leads are connected to step-up transformers for connecting to a high-voltage electrical substation (usually in the range of 115 kV to 765 kV) for further transmission by the local power grid.

 The necessary protection and metering devices are included for the high-voltage leads.
 Thus, the steam turbine generator and the transformer form one unit.
 Smaller units may share a common generator step-up transformer with individual circuit breakers to connect the generators to a common bus.

 Monitoring and alarm system

 Most of the power station operational controls are automatic.
-However, at times, manual intervention may be required.
+At times, manual intervention may be required.
 Thus, the plant is provided with monitors and alarm systems that alert the plant operators when certain operating parameters are seriously deviating from their normal range.